Dental Implant-Supported Dentures – Woodbridge Township, NJ

 As you get older, tooth loss can become far more common.
 Eventually, you may find yourself struggling to eat a balanced diet, smile with confidence, or even speak clearly with friends and family.
 For that reason, replacing teeth is more important than ever.
 While dentures can work to mitigate some of the most frustrating side effects of tooth loss, they only go so far.
-With implant dentures in Avenel, you’re taking it one step further.
+With dental implant-supported dentures in Woodbridge Township, NJ, you’re taking it one step further.
 If you suffer from severe tooth loss or want to ensure your current denture functions better and lasts substantially longer, call White Oak Dental & Orthodontics today to schedule a consultation!

 If you choose implant dentures to replace teeth, you’ll have two options to pick from.
 They include:

 Fixed implant dentures are not meant to be removed by anyone other than the dentist who attached it in the first place.
 That means you’ll also need anywhere between 4 and 6 implants to keep it sturdy.
 Patients will also need more bone density in most cases.

 If an implant denture is removable, that means it can be taken out by the patient for cleaning and practicing oral hygiene.
 It also requires fewer implants (between 2 and 5) and is a more ideal option for those with less jawbone density.

 During your initial consultation, you’ll sit down with Dr. Aquino to complete your exam and confirm your eligibility for dental implants.
 If he believes you are able to receive them (or at the very least will be able to do so after completing preparatory treatments first), he’ll start planning your surgery and take the steps to create your new implant denture.